Frequently Asked Questions¶

 What scenarios are available?¶

 See the Scenarios page for the current list.
+There are 15 scenarios spanning easy to hard difficulty.

 Can I suggest a new scenario?¶